AndrewJBateman/node-koa-data/README.md

 ## :cool: Features

-* Uses Koa instead of the usual Express middleware
+* Uses Koa which is much lighter than the usual Express middleware

 ## :clipboard: Status, Testing & To-Do List